 Example 2.5

-Easley Blackwood's Diminished Seventh Chords in 16-note Equal Temperament
+Easley Blackwood's Diminished Seventh Chords in 16-Note Equal Temperament

 The point here is that the four-step interval in 16-note equal temperament is the same size as the three-semitone interval in 12-note equal temperament.
 As a result, each diminished-seventh chord in 16-note equal temperament will sound identical to a conventional diminished-seventh chord.
 The four different 16-note diminished seventh chords relate to each other by transpostion, but the interval of transposition will sound a bit strange at first.